aaron-obrien/CCG_prescriptions_project/README.md

     Details:

     OpenPrescribing have a spending by practice API that allows information to be extracted for all centres within a particular CCG.
-This function first concatenates the provided CCG and BNF code arguments into a web address with the correct structure to obtain this information.
+This function first concatonates the provided CCG and BNF code arguments into a web address with the correct structure to obtain this information.
 The API call is made using the the requests package, an error check is conducted to ensure the API is responsive, and the results are coerced from a .json file into a pandas dataframe.
 The output of this first API call contains